chatelet69/OpenDex/SECURITY.md

 ## Reporting a Vulnerability

-If you see any security issue, please contact our support at mail@gmail.com
+If you see any security issue, please contact our support at mail@gmail.com or create a new issue and select "Report a security vulnerability"